 Your lawyer knows about this tactic, so they will:

-- Have your own doctor write a report on your injuries and how they have affected you
+- Have your personal doctor write a report on your injuries and how they have affected you

-- Collect all reports that can be used to negotiate a settlement
+- Collect all reports that can be used for settlement negotiation

 The Trial Happens (or a Settlement Is Agreed Upon)

-After the deposition and any medical examinations are completed, your personal injury lawyer will keep negotiating with the insurance company.
-The goal is to reach an agreement on a fair settlement amount—without the need to go to trial.
+After the deposition and medical examinations are completed, your personal injury lawyer will keep negotiating with the insurance company.
+The goal is to reach an agreement on a fair settlement amount without the need to go to trial.

 The negotiation period can be lengthy.
-There is a lot of investigation involved, and your lawyer will call on all available resources to prove your side.
-If the insurance company sends a settlement offer, your lawyer will discuss whether it is actually fair to you.
+A lot of investigation is involved, and your lawyer will call on all available resources to prove your version of events.
+If the insurance company sends a settlement offer, your lawyer will discuss whether it is fair to you.

-An attorney can provide their professional opinion on what you should do, but the decision to settle or not is ultimately up to you:
+An attorney can provide their professional opinion on what you should do, but the decision to settle or not is ultimately yours.

-- If you agree to a settlement offer, you will receive a settlement check and the case will end.
+- If you agree to a settlement offer, you will receive a settlement check, ending the case.
 No future cases pertaining to this accident may be opened.

 - If the insurance company does not offer a settlement you believe is fair, your lawyer will discuss proceeding to trial.